 We’ve been warning consumers about fake overseas payday loan collection scams for a few years now.
-So it can be disheartening when we hear stories, like this one that was posted last week on our blog:
+So it can be disheartening when we hear stories, like the one that was posted last week on our blog:

 I received a recorded call at work that said I had written a bad check and would be served court papers…that day.
 The message then left a phone number to call to try to “settle” or arrange a payment plan.
 I got really scared and called the number.
 The lady said…they are middle man to recover past due pay day loans.